-Limerick county is an ideal, central, convenient and multi-faceted base from which you can explore the very best of the Wild Atlantic Way.
+Limerick is an ideal, central, convenient and multi-faceted base from which you can explore the very best of the Wild Atlantic Way.

 Wild dramatic coastline, unforgettable cliff walks and rolling hills - peppered with historical ruins, picturesque villages, bustling market towns and breathtaking views.
 From Malin Head to Kinsale Harbour, this is Ireland’s Wild Atlantic Way - 2,500km of coastal road that takes you into the heart of a unique way of Irish life.
 It’s a journey of music and people, of hidden beaches, peaceful bays and epic cliff tops.